lawsonpham/WorldRestaurant/README.md

-# Vietnamese Restaurant Game 🍜
+# Pho So 2 🍜

-A fun cooking game celebrating Vietnamese culture through food!
-Similar to Papa's Pizzeria, players prepare authentic Vietnamese dishes and learn interesting facts about each one.
+Welcome to **Pho So 2**, an exciting Vietnamese restaurant simulation game!
+Run your own Vietnamese kitchen, prepare authentic dishes, and keep your customers happy before their patience runs out!

-## How to Run
+## 🎮 How to Play

+### Getting Started

 1. **Install Python** (if you don't have it): Download from [python.org](https://python.org)